-To approve the Food Safety Service Plan and the plan to complete the production of all food law enforcement documents and to implement a peer review system by April 2006.
+- (1) That the Food Safety Service Plan be approved. - (2) That the plan to complete the production of all food law enforcement documents and to implement a peer review system by April 2006 be confirmed.
 (HHHCC)

+G Woolhouse

-G Woolhouse Head of Housing, Health & Community Care
+Head of Housing, Health & Community Care